- Users and systems

 - Microcopy, prototypes and tests

-UX writers design with language for apps, websites, conversational interfaces and other interactive experiences.
-This intensive online course offers an introduction to the craft of writing for interfaces.
-You’ll learn the principles of UX writing, how to use storytelling skills to write in flows, and how to create voice, tone, and style for digital services.
+Content designers and UX writers design with language for apps, websites, conversational interfaces and other interactive experiences.
+This intensive online course offers an introduction to the craft of writing for interfaces, and the processes behind it.
+You’ll learn the principles of UX content, how to use storytelling skills to write in flows, and how to create voice, tone, and style for digital services.
 You’ll work with practical examples to apply these skills, and explore ways to collaborate across teams and navigate an industry that’s just beginning to see the value of this essential role.

-Week 1: What does it really take to be a UX writer?
+Week 1: What does it really take to be a UX writer or content designer?
 An overview of the role.
-Principles of UX writing, finding resources, and setting goals.
+Principles of UX content, finding resources, and setting goals.

 Week 2: What do your users need?
-Research techniques, turning insights into action, learning from your users.
+Research and discovery techniques, turning insights into action, learning from your users.
 User interviews, conversation mining, finding the language for your product.

 Week 3: Your product has a personality.
 Developing and implementing voice, tone, and style across a designed experience.
 Making and using style guides and design systems.

-Week 5: Talking interfaces.
+Week 4: Talking interfaces.
 Patterns, components, formats, and an introduction to tools for creating products and services (e.g., Figma, wireframing, and other design tools).
-The vocabulary of UX design and UX writing.
+The storytelling and vocabulary of UX design and UX content.

 Week 11: Final projects.
 Presentation of portfolio projects, discussion and feedback.

 Week 12: Where do you go from here?
 Showing your work, planning your future development, and finding your career path.
-Q&A with an industry professional.
+Q&A with a panel of industry professionals.

 Who this course is for: